Akselera Tech

 Most service businesses bid on the wrong keywords and waste 33%+ of their budget.
 Learn the intent tier framework that identifies the only keywords worth your ad spend — with 2.5x conversion data to prove it.

-TL;DR: Not all keywords are created equal.
-High-intent keywords — the ones with transactional, local, pricing, and urgency modifiers — deliver 220% higher CTR and 2.5x better conversion rates than generic terms.
-For service businesses, bidding on the wrong keywords is the fastest way to waste your budget.
-This guide gives you the exact framework to identify, categorize, and bid on only the keywords that generate revenue.
+TL;DR: The keywords you bid on determine whether you attract buyers or browsers.
+High-intent keywords — the ones with transactional, local, pricing, and urgency modifiers — deliver 220% higher CTR and 2.5x better conversion rates compared to generic terms.
+Most of the $1,127 in average monthly waste per account comes from bidding on keywords that will never convert.
+This guide walks you through the framework for identifying the ones that will.

-The average Google Ads account wastes $1,127.54 per month — and a massive chunk of that waste comes from bidding on keywords that attract researchers, not buyers (PPC Land, 15,000 accounts).
 When a plumbing company bids on "plumbing" and their ad shows for "plumbing salary," "plumbing school near me," and "plumbing meme," that is not bad luck.
 That is a keyword strategy failure.
+Here is how to fix it.

 Why Keyword Intent Matters More Than Keyword Volume

 Google Ads beginners chase volume.
-They look at Keyword Planner, sort by monthly searches, and bid on the biggest numbers.
+They open Keyword Planner, sort by monthly searches, and bid on the biggest numbers.
 This is exactly backwards.

 The Volume Trap